bmuschko/ckad-crash-course/exercises/12-deployment-horizontal-pod-autoscaler/solution/solution.md

 horizontalpodautoscaler.autoscaling/nginx-hpa created
 ```

-Upon inspection of the HorizontalPodAutoscaler object, you will find that the the number of replicas will be scaled up to the minimum number 3 even though the Deployment only defines a single replica.
+Upon inspection of the HorizontalPodAutoscaler object, you will find that the number of replicas will be scaled up to the minimum number 3 even though the Deployment only defines a single replica.
 At the time of running the command below, Pods are not using a significant amount of CPU and memory.
 That's why the current metrics show 0%.

 ```
 $ kubectl get hpa nginx-hpa